-Herman is currently the Immediate Past Chairman of the Radio Advertising Bureau (RAB) and an active Board Member of the International Radio and Television Society Foundation; iBiquity Digital Corporation and The Ad Council.
-He is also a Past-President of the Associated Press National Broadcasting Advisory Board and a Past-Chairman of the New York Market Radio Association.
+Herman is currently an active Board Member of the Radio Advertising Bureau (RAB), having previously held the position of Chairman.
+He is also a board member of the International Radio and Television Society Foundation, National Association of Broadcasters (NAB), and the Broadcasters Foundation of America.
+Previously, Herman was president of the Associated Press National Broadcasting Advisory Board, and Chairman of the New York Market Radio Association.

 In May 2011, Herman received an Ellis Island Medal of Honor from the National Ethnic Coalition of Organizations (NECO), and Radio Ink magazine has named Herman one of the 40 Most Powerful People in Radio every year since 2008.

-He is a graduate of Brooklyn College of The City University of New York with a degree in television and radio, and he was recently elected to the Board of Trustees of his alma mater.
-Herman also was named “Alumnus of the Year” on 2002.
+He is a graduate of Brooklyn College of The City University of New York with a degree in television and radio, and was recently elected to the Board of Trustees of his alma mater.
+Herman also was named “Alumnus of the Year” in 2002.

 Herman resides in New Jersey with his wife.Back to main menu